jsenv/jsenv-server/docs/serve-file.md

 ## contentTypeMap

-> `contentTypeMap` is an object used to get content type from an url.
+`contentTypeMap` parameteris is an object used to get content type from an url.
 This parameter is optional with a default value coming from [src/jsenvContentTypeMap.js](../src/jsenvContentTypeMap.js).

 You can extend `contentTypeMap` to add or replace contentTypes mapping like this: